emmanuerlrosa/Visibility_Graph_Builder/Visibility Graph Builder (Add-on) for blender.md

 How to use the Add-On?:
 	*File > Import > Visibility Graph > Select File > Select column (optional, default column: 2) > Import Spreadsheet

+The list above of csv files can be used to create a visibility graph.